From Human-in-the-Loop to Human-Above-the-Loop

 Who coined the term human-above-the-loop?

 The human-above-the-loop framework was coined by Tim Doelger, fractional revenue leader at Get 'er Done, drawing on zero-fail operational methods from his time as a nuclear submarine veteran in the United States Navy.
-The framework addresses a specific gap in how B2B sales teams were deploying agentic AI tools in 2025–2026.
+The framework addresses a specific gap in how B2B sales teams were deploying agentic AI tools in 2025 to 2026.

 How do you implement human-above-the-loop in a B2B sales team?